ĂŤndice de contenidos

 Acoustic isolation: Definition

-Acoustic isolation is the combination of engineering techniques and the correct use of different materials with the goal of minimizing the transmission of outside sound, music, noise or vibration to the inside of a building, or from within a building itself to the inside of a specific room, be it either through the walls, ceiling, flor or ventilation pipes.
+Acoustic isolation is the combination of engineering techniques and the correct use of different materials with the goal of minimizing the transmission of outside sound, music, noise or vibration to the inside of a building, or from within a building itself to the inside of a specific room, be it either through the walls, ceiling, floor or ventilation pipes.
 When soundwaves make contact with a structural element, part of the energy is reflected outwards and the rest of it is absorbed, depending on the used materials.
 The measuring unit in this procedure is the decibel (dB).

 Acoustic conditioning: Meaning